C43353/Sustainable-Turbine/README.md

   - Uses the lecture notes and variables stated in them to calculate the power output and other plots of a 500kW turbine at varying wind speeds and global pitch angles.
 (Should be compared to lecture slides to ensure correct calculations)

 8. BEM_8MW.py
-  - Uses the code from BEM_500kW.py, just changes the outer radius to 85m to allow larger power generation, the aerofoil profile, chord length and pitch angle will also vary in this compared to BEM_500kW.py.
+  - Uses nodal_twist() to create the optimum turbine blade for a given radius and rotation speed at a set wind speed (currently 10 m/s).
+  - The created blade profile is used in BEM in the same way as BEM_500kW.py to calculate power output, forces etc.